lefeverd/dbbackup/README.md

 # Backups DB

-This container can be used to backup databases.
+This image can be used to backup databases.
 It supports the following database engines:

 - PostgreSQL